Izin/halo-pc-2k19/README.md

  Halo CE, so 2K20 is an exception and hijacks the use of certain third-party software like [Chimera](https://github.com/Dwood15/Chimera) to achieve objectives.
- It doesn't mean that the mod will not work, it means that the mod uses software that doesn't not support Halo PC, and can cease to work if you upgrade to a newer version by yourself.
+ It doesn't mean that the mod will not work, it means that the mod uses software that doesn't not support Halo PC, and can cease to work anytime or if you have the great idea to manually upgrade to a newer version by yourself.
  It also means that some features don't work, and there is nothing to do to fix that, except by porting this mod to Halo CE.

- Also: 2K20 uses [Chimera](https://github.com/Dwood15/Chimera), a third-party
-  software that updates technical elements of Halo.
-However, Chimera supports ONLY Halo CE.
-No guarantees can be made on how stable Halo PC will be when launched.

 # Install